d3fc/d3fc/site/src/components/data/financial.md

 {{{ dynamic-include 'codepen' html="financial-example-html" js="financial-example-js" }}}

 ## Stream
-The component exposes a stateful streaming interface.
+If you need to make successive calls to generate data while keeping track of the latest date and price, use the streaming interface.
 You can see this in action in the [streaming chart example](../../examples/streaming/index.html).
-First create a stream from a random.financial instance with `financial.stream()`.
+First create a stream from an instance of `fc.data.random.financial` by calling the `stream` method.
 Data points can then be generated using the stream's `next`, `take`, and `until` methods — the stream will use the latest date and price for subsequent calls.

 An example using `next`, `take` and `until`: